 From First Fridays downtown, to local sporting events, to a botanical night with light, and finally to a quick cool day trip, you’ll find something to do for a day or on all three days of the Labor Day weekend.

-First Friday of September: FREE Admission on Friday, Sept.
-2 from 3 to 9 p.m.
+PhxArt AfterHours on the first Friday of September: FREE Admission on Friday, Sept.
+1 from 5 to 9 p.m.